lexikon-ai/expo-iap-demo/README.md

 See [our corresponding blog post]() for more a more in-depth tutorial.

-## Getting Started

-This is a standard [expo default template](https://github.com/expo/expo/tree/main/templates/expo-template-default), feel free to follow the instructions there to get started.

 ## Credits

 🤝 All credit really belongs to [Hyochan](https://github.com/hyochan) + the `expo-iap` [contributors](https://github.com/hyochan/expo-iap/graphs/contributors).